 A guide to help manage your baby’s constipation

-The colour of your baby’s poo will change as their digestive system and diet changes.
-Although the colour can vary from child to child, here’s a general guide of what to expect:*
+The consistency, colour and smell of your baby’s poo will change as their digestive system and diet change.
+Although there is huge variability, here’s a general guide of what to expect from beyond their first five days:

 How often should babies poo?